Is this topic for you?

 You also may want to talk to others who have gone through this loss.
 You can make connections online or in person:

 - The Compassionate Friends of Canada is a resource for people who have lost a child.
+The website is http://tcfcanada.net.
 The group can help put you in touch with one of its support groups in your area.
-The website is http://tcfcanada.net.

 - Bereaved Families of Ontario is a resource for people who have lost a child or other family member.
 The group can help put you in touch with one of its support groups in your area.
-The website includes links to other groups similar to Bereaved Families of Ontario throughout Canada.
 The website is www.bereavedfamilies.net.
+It includes links to other groups similar to Bereaved Families of Ontario throughout Canada.

 - Share (Pregnancy and Infant Loss Support, Inc.) also can offer advice and connections to others who have lost a child.
-The group's website is www.nationalshare.org.
+Go to www.nationalshare.org for more information.

 Can stillbirth be prevented?